TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 2/Philippians 2.22.md

 ---

-But ye know the proof of him, that, as a child [serveth] a father, [so] he served with me in furtherance of the gospel.
+But you know the proof of him, that, as a child serves a father, so he served with me in furtherance of the Good News.